hanazuki/slack-backup/README.md

 # slack-backup-files

-Back up the files uploaded to your Slack workspace in case of disaster and in case of running out of your free-plan storage :)
+Back up the files uploaded to your Slack workspace in case of disaster and in case of running out of your free-plan storage :slightly_smiling_face:

 ## Usage